Homes

 Actions include: policy work focused on advancing supportive legislation; sponsorship of wood-based design and innovation competitions; support and sponsorship of wood-based and mass timber education events; and more.

-2. Increasing available housing options by supporting innovations to improve building speed and efficiency, as well as high-quality alternative and diverse home-building efforts
+2. Increasing available housing options by supporting innovations to improve construction speed and efficiency, as well as high-quality alternative and diverse home-building efforts

 Actions include: Supporting advocacy activities focused on affordable housing with Habitat for Humanity International; working with the Bipartisan Policy Center’s Executive Council for Housing Affordability; supporting programs focused on developing or increasing access to high-quality alternative or diverse housing; and supporting industry events to educate housing designers and contractors on improving construction speed and efficiency.